NVIDIA/NeMo-Run/docs/guides/ray.md

+---
+description: "Guide to using Ray clusters and jobs with NeMo Run for distributed computing on Kubernetes and Slurm."
+tags: ["ray", "distributed", "kubernetes", "slurm", "clusters", "jobs"]
+categories: ["guides"]
+---

+(ray)=

 # Ray Clusters & Jobs

 > **Audience**: You already know how to configure executors with NeMo Run and want distributed *Ray* on either Kubernetes **or** Slurm.